danibalcells/patronus/Profile.md

 ## Reject
 - Entries titled "Your Review" and "Open Thread" by Astral Codex Ten
 - Entries titled "Top Links" from Chartbook
-- Entries primarily or exclusively dedicated to advertising by the author: books, tours, etc.

 ## Technical AI & ML: Depth Over Hype